26

 The roving vendors hawk MillerCoors products, Corona and Modelo.
 You have to go find the better stuff.
 A couple of Midwest Craft beer stands offer liquid gold such as Half Acre’s Daisy Cutter, Bell’s Oberon, 3 Floyds Gumballhead, Maplewood Son of Juice, Pipeworks Mango Guppy, as well as more widely available, but still delicious options such as Lagunitas IPA and Goose Island Green Line.

 But the real winner here is the Leinenkugel’s Craft Lodge.
 This under-used large subterranean bar located under the rightfield stands has the cooler of a beer fan’s dream.
 75 different beer from 46 different breweries.
-You can get some harder-to-find local stuff from brewers like 18th Street, Old Irving, Around the Bend, Off Color, On Tour, Obscurity, Pilot Project, Funkytown, Revolution, and Pollyanna; as well as renown faves from brewers like Founders, Deschutes, Surly, Stone, Voodoo, and Bell’s.
+You can get some harder-to-find local stuff from brewers like 18th Street, Around the Bend, Dovetail, Funkytown, Hop Butcher, Marz, Noon Whistle, Old Irving, Off Color, and Revolution; as well as renown faves from brewers like Bell’s, Deschutes, Founders, New Belgium, and Stone.

 All in all, you won’t go thirsty at a Sox game.